-The second meeting of the group was an opportunity to invite a series of European experts from different fields, in order to enlighten the members for two days on the relevance of developing certain axes or to draw inspiration from practices already in place.
-The advisory group used these inspiring practices to further its work on the recommendations and principles (see paragraph 4.2 of this report).
-For these recommendations and principles, the group also took inspiration from EUA's EFFECT study which is reflected in some of the principles.4
+The second of our meetings was an opportunity to invite a series of European experts from different fields, in order to enlighten us for two days on the relevance of developing certain axes or to draw inspiration from practices already in place.
+This two-day meeting was also an opportunity to create links between the members of the groups through a convivial evening.